nixworks/public/news/2010/09/6/README.md

 ##### Vlad Filat
 ### [Vlad Filat, the Prime Minister of Moldova, concedes defeat on a referendum proposal for direct election of the President of Moldova. ](/news/2010/09/6/vlad-filat-the-prime-minister-of-moldova-concedes-defeat-on-a-referendum-proposal-for-direct-election-of-the-president-of-moldova.md)
-_Context: direct election, referendum, Moldovan President, Moldovan Prime Minister, Vlad Filat_
+_Context: Vlad Filat, Moldovan President, referendum, Moldovan Prime Minister, direct election_

 ##### France
 ### [France prepares for a general strike over reform to pensions with two million people expected to participate. ](/news/2010/09/6/france-prepares-for-a-general-strike-over-reform-to-pensions-with-two-million-people-expected-to-participate.md)